Aendoarphin/InventoryClient/README.md

+## Inventory API
-This is the client side of my Inventory Manager project; uses TanStack router starter
+This is the backend for my project Inventory Manager

+## Tools Used
+- ASP.NET WebAPI (Controllers)
+- Entity Framework Core
+- SQL Server and related packages for DB connectivity